chocolatey/choco-wiki/CentralManagement/CentralManagementSetupDatabase.md

   - [Cannot process command because of one or more missing mandatory parameters: FilePath](#cannot-process-command-because-of-one-or-more-missing-mandatory-parameters-filepath)

 <!-- /TOC -->

-## Summary

-At the end of this, we should have a fully ready to go SQL Server:

-* Installed
-* Configured
-* Database package deployed creating the database
-* Permissions added

-> :warning: **WARNING**
->
-> Unless otherwise noted, please follow these steps in ***exact*** order.
-These steps build on each other and need to be completed in order.

 ___
 ## Step 1: Complete Prerequisites